collapsed-stacks/startups/questions/1773/idea-or-team-first-for-a-successful-startup.md

 - tagged: `founder`, `team`, `idea`
 - score: 4

-<p>This question is being asked and answered a lot and I am still not convinced in either way.
+This question is being asked and answered a lot and I am still not convinced in either way.
 Which one is the recipe for a successful company?
-Starting with a world class idea and building a team around that or starting with a world class team and finding out a great idea together?</p>
+Starting with a world class idea and building a team around that or starting with a world class team and finding out a great idea together?

 ## Answer 1776